-Students remember more with personalized review, even after classes endJanuary 21st, 2014 in Psychology & Psychiatry /
+Students remember more with personalized review, even after classes endJanuary 21, 2014 in Medicine & Health / Psychology & Psychiatry

 Struggling to remember information presented months earlier is a source of anxiety for students the world over.
 New research suggests that a computer-based individualized study schedule could be the solution.
 The study findings show that personalized review helped students remember significantly more material on a tests given at the end of the semester and a month later.